-During the First World War (1914–18), the region’s men fought on the battlefields of Europe.
+During the First World War (1914–18), the region’s men fought on the battlefields of Europe and the Middle East.
 Thousands were killed or maimed.
 For some people, this sacrifice illustrated the city’s loyalty to the empire.

 In the 1920s the Hutt Valley became the focus of New Zealand’s motor-vehicle assembly industry.
 The region was chosen because it was central to national markets.
 General Motors, Ford, Austin, and Todd Motors all built plants in the valley, providing hundreds of jobs.

 The tobacco factory of W. D. & H. O. Wills was another newcomer.
 It employed over 700 people, many of them women.

 Economic depression ended the 1920s boom.
 But Wellington city was spared its worst effects by mayor George Troup’s visionary leadership.
 Using government subsidies for relief workers, he promoted projects such as Wellington’s first airport, the National War Memorial, the National Art Gallery, a new milk depot and a new railway station.

 From 1935 rising export prices allowed the first Labour government to kick-start the economy.
 Work began on large state rental housing schemes in Wellington and the Hutt Valley, and on a suburban train network.
 By the end of the decade there was renewed growth and confidence.